 - Inbound is cost-effective: The average cost per lead is significantly lower when you use inbound marketing.
 Creating a blog and optimizing with SEO is less expensive than using many other marketing avenues.
 Besides, social media is an inexpensive avenue to attract targeted customers.
 Resources involved in printing ads, spreading the message on television, newspaper, radio and other channels make outbound expensive.

 - Offers better two-way communication: Customers can interact with your company in a dialog.
 As a result, they become more engaged.
 Moreover, customers love to take control of the information they receive.

 - Non-intrusive: Inbound marketing relays the right message to the targeted customers.
 If you use the right content strategy, prospects are less likely to tune out your message.

 - Appealing to non-marketers: Since inbound doesn’t involve hard selling, it appeals to people uncomfortable with the aggressiveness and pushy approach used in traditional marketing.

-In this age where social media and the internet at large shape our daily decisions, it is hard for business to ignore inbound marketing.
+In this age where social media and the internet at the large shape our daily decisions, it is hard for businesses to ignore inbound marketing.
 Small businesses can benefit immensely by incorporating inbound strategies into their marketing campaigns.
 Outbound marketing alone is not enough to drive growth.
 Contact Cowlick Studios to help you with your marketing plan.